Enes Kanter Freedom: China

 In 2019, Kanter was the subject of an E:60 ESPN documentary called Enemy of the State.
 In October 2021, he condemned Xi Jinping, the Chinese paramount leader, as a "brutal dictator" and expressed his support for the Free Tibet movement on Twitter.
 In retaliation, the Chinese government stopped streaming all Boston Celtics games.
 Also in October, he led a rally in Washington, D.C., urging the U.S. Congress to pass the Uyghur Forced Labor Prevention Act, a law that would limit imports from the alleged areas where China has oppressed Uyghurs, Kazakhs, and Kyrgyz minorities.

+On October 25, 2021, Kanter wore a pair of shoes emblazoned with the words "Free China" and featuring Winnie the Pooh.
+The shoes had been designed together with the Shanghai-born, Australia-based dissident cartoonist Badiucao.
+Earlier during the week, Kanter had worn other shoes with the messages "Free Tibet" and "Free Uyghur".

 In November 2021, Kanter appeared in interviews on Fox News and CNN advocating for the boycott of the 2022 Winter Olympic Games in China.
 On December 6, 2021, the United States announced a diplomatic boycott of the games, meaning that athletes may still participate but no "diplomatic or official representation" will be sent from the United States government.

 After Kanter was waived out of his most recent contract, he claimed he was pushed out of the NBA to appease the Chinese state.
 Adam Silver and the NBA have denied that Kanter's activism led to him being blackballed.

 In June 2022, Kanter took part in a press conference with Canadian Senator Leo Housakos and Canadian MP Garnett Genuis.
 In this press conference, Kanter spoke about how his interest in the Uighurs in China began.
 The Canadian Government was called upon to halt the importation of goods that were made with forced labor from the province of Xinjiang.

 In January 2023, Kanter sat down with journalist John Stossel in an interview titled, "The FULL Enes Kanter Freedom: On China, NBA Hypocrisy, LeBron & Cena", where he summarized his experiences pushing back against countries, including China, that don't allow freedom of speech for their citizens, and criticized LeBron James and John Cena for their China ties.

 United States

 Kanter has also met with several US congressional members, including former Democratic speaker Nancy Pelosi and current Republican speaker Mike Johnson, attending the 2024 State of the Union as a guest of the latter.
 He then stated he plans to run for Congress in 2028, when he will have been a US citizen for 7 years and eligible to do so.

+On April 16, 2024, Kanter testified before Congress about Turkey’s human rights abuses, attacks on him and his family, including imprisonment of his father.